Leonard Crow Dog: Personal life

+Crow Dog married Joanne Roulette in 1998.
+Mary Brave Bird died on February 14, 2013.

-Crow Dog died at the age of 78 on June 5, 2021 in Rapid City, South Dakota from liver cancer.
+Crow Dog died at the age of 78 on June 5, 2021, in Rapid City, South Dakota, from liver cancer.
 In a statement posted on Facebook, Philip Yenyo, executive director of the American Indian Movement of Ohio, called Crow Dog's death a "huge loss to the Indigenous community of Turtle Island and to the American Indian Movement.”

 Prophecy

-In 1978, Leonard Crow Dog was part of The Longest Walk from Washington DC to the Black Hills.
+In 1978, Leonard Crow Dog was part of The Longest Walk from Washington, D.C., to the Black Hills.
 Other attendees on the Walk included Watermelon Slim, who joined on the last 20 miles.
 Crow Dog prophesied to a group that, "the human beings have a few more years to stop tearing Mother Earth, or she will take herself back from us."

 Works

 Crow Dog recounts family history through four generations of the Crow Dog family.
 The book details ghost dancers, a group who brought a "new way of praying, of relating to the spirits"; Jerome Crow Dog, Leonard Crow Dog's great-grandfather, who was the first Native American to win a case in the Supreme Court in ex parte Crow Dog; and Leonard's father, Henry, who introduced peyote for sacred use to the Lakota Sioux.
 Crow Dog also details Lakota tribal ceremonies and their meanings, and his perspective on the 1972 march on Washington and the 1973 siege of Wounded Knee.